Lawisss/DL_HAWKES_PROCESS_ESTIMATION/README.md

 ## Description

 * Estimated aggregated Hawkes processes using variational bayesian methods and deep learning in Python (Pytorch).
-* Simulated and predicted self-exciting rate, intensity decay rate and baseline intensity using MLP regressor (CUDA, MPI).
+* Simulated and predicted baseline intensity, self-exciting and intensity decay rate using MLP regressor (CUDA, MPI).
 * Inferred observation distributions and conditional intensity leveraging unsupervised technique (generative model).
 * Extended methods to Hawkes processes with more complex dimensions, excitation kernels and HPC architecture.